 We provided individuals with high-quality representation and compassionate guidance.

-Dedicated Counselors Assist with Custody and Visitation Modifications
+Dedicated Counselors Assist With Custody and Visitation Modifications

 Modifying custody or visitation awards requires submitting a petition to the family law court that issued the original order.
 If both parents agree on the modification, the process may be fairly smooth.
 However, if parents don’t agree, the party asking for the modification will have to show the court why a modification is needed.

-Changes to a custody agreement typically require a “substantial change in circumstances,” which typically means something that affects the child’s welfare.
+Changes to a custody agreement typically require a “substantial change in circumstances,” which generally means something that affects the child’s welfare.
 For example, if one of the parents is now doing something to endanger the child, or if living in a better school district might benefit the child, these might be reasons for modification.

-Sometimes relocation issues drive custody modification requests if the custodial parent wants to move with the child to another location far from the non-custodial parent.
+Sometimes relocation issues drive custody modification requests if the custodial parent wants to move with the child to another location far from the noncustodial parent.
 We can advise you about the circumstances that may be considered in modifying custody and visitation orders.

 What Age Can a Child Decide to Stop Visitation in South Carolina?